Lilyhammer: Season 2

 Eight months later, British thief Duncan Hammer (Paul Kaye) arrives in Lillehammer, looking to sell a Ferrari through car salesman Dag.
 However, Dag owes money to Johnny and his crew, which now includes the bikers and Jan.
 When Johnny and Torgeir capture Dag, Torgeir, Roar, Arne (Tommy Karlsen Sandum), and Roy, the leader of the biker gang, "borrow" the Ferrari and film themselves speeding across Lillehammer's longest bridge.
 On the way, they hit a moose and destroy the car.
 Jan learns that his old fling Randi (Henriette Steenstrup) is in charge of the refugee centre and blackmails her into selling Johnny a partnership in the centre, at one-tenth its market value.
 Johnny and Sigrid's twins are christened.
 When Duncan interrogates Dag about the gang's location, he corners Torgeir in the Flamingo.
 Before Duncan can kill them, Torgeir stabs him through the throat with a knitting needle, and the Flamingo gang hires Arne to dispose of the body.

 Johnny relocates Indian IT employee Gareth to Lillehammer, to become his crew's hacker.
 African refugee Balotelli (Momodou Lamin Touray) is about to be deported back to Africa, but Jan and Johnny intervene and employ Balotelli as the Flamingo's head chef.
 Duncan's brother Tony (Tony Pitts) and uncle Terry (Alan Ford) arrive in Lillehammer to find Duncan.
-Eventually, Tony and Terry kidnap Roar and hold him for ransom.
+Tony and Terry kidnap Roar and hold him for ransom.
 Johnny and Torgeir lure the gangsters to an ice lake, where they rescue Roar and leave Tony and Terry to freeze to death.

 Johnny wins Citizen of the Year, and Torgeir befriends local millionaire Lars Olafsen (Henrik Mestad).
 Lars becomes an investor in the Flamingo and convinces Johnny to fire Torgeir.
 Reluctantly, Johnny agrees and fires him.
 However, he later re-hires Torgeir and cuts Lars out of the club's future investments.
 Meanwhile, a bank robbery in Oslo results in the thieves' stealing files on Johnny's relocation.
 Laila moves to Oslo and becomes a successful writer.
 She is replaced by Mette Hansen (Silje Torp Færavaag), who sleeps with Torgeir and leads a raid on the Flamingo.
 Johnny hires his old friend, criminal Thomas Aune (Kyrre Haugen Sydness), to help him track down the thieves.